ladder/ladder/README.md

 Ladder is a dynamic framework for [Linked Data](http://en.wikipedia.org/wiki/Linked_data) modelling, persistence, and full-text indexing.
 It is implemented as a series of Ruby modules that can be used individually and incorporated within existing ActiveModel frameworks (eg. [Project Hydra](http://projecthydra.org)), or combined as a comprehensive stack.

+Although conceptually similar to [Spira](https://github.com/ruby-rdf/spira), Ladder takes the opposite approach: instead of making RDF repositories (triple stores) behave like ActiveModel, it allows ActiveModel objects to behave like RDF resources.
 Ladder is intended to encourage the [GLAM](http://en.wikipedia.org/wiki/GLAM_(industry_sector)) community to think less dogmatically about established (often monolithic and/or niche) tools and instead embrace a broader vision of adopting more widely-used technologies.

 ### Components